-Let's open our Bibles to the fifth chapter of Luke, the gospel of Luke.
-Apologies to those of you who weren't with us last week, we began a two-part series on the first eleven verses of Luke 5 under the title, "The Divine Fishermen."
+Let's open our Bibles to the 5th chapter of Luke, the gospel of Luke.
+Apologies to those of you who weren't with us last week, we began a two-part series on the first eleven verses of Luke 5 under the title, "The Divine Fisherman."
 The four gospels, Matthew, Mark, Luke and John, present the person of Jesus Christ.
-They present Him undisputably as God in human flesh, that's what the story of Christmas is all about, it is God coming down in human flesh, virgin born.
-And that is the message of the gospels, that is the central truth of Christianity.
-The key doctrine in our faith is that Jesus is God, the creator God, the Sustainer of the universe and the Consummator who will bring all things ultimately to their final end and to His eternal glory.
+They present Him indisputably as God in human flesh.
+That's what the story of Christmas is all about; it is God coming down in human flesh, virgin born.
+And that is the message of the gospels.
+That is the central truth of Christianity.
+The key doctrine in our faith is that Jesus is God, the Creator God, the sustainer of the universe and the consummator who will bring all things ultimately to their final end and to His eternal glory.
 Jesus the man was also Jesus God.
 That emphasis is made in all four gospels repeatedly.
 In fact, you could almost pick any chapter of Matthew, Mark, Luke and John and you would find manifestation in the historical accounts of these writers of Jesus' deity.
 That is certainly the case in the opening eleven verses of Luke chapter 5.

 Not only that, He is not only omniscient, He is omnipotent.
 That is He has all power and when I say all power I mean that He has infinite power, that there is no limit to His power and when His power is used there is no diminishing of it.